USA - American history

-Henry Ford the man who changed the world
+Henry Ford the man who changed America

 It was in 1896 that Henry Ford built his first motor car.
 In this article, Linguapress looks at one of the men whose ideas and achievements had the greatest impact on the American way of life in the twentieth century.